MicrosoftDocs/well-architected/well-architected/operational-excellence/tradeoffs.md

 - Increasing the parity of preproduction environments with the production environment, in terms of resource count, SKUs, and data volumes, improves the quality assurance process.
 The cost increases as parity increases.

 - Although telemetry data isn't directly a resource, to enable the effectiveness of observability platforms, this data needs to be persisted.
-Most operational data stores have pricing based on a combination of ingestion rates and volume.
-This generally means that as the amount of low-latency, high-diversity telemetry increases so too will the costs.
-For multi-region deployments, these operational data sinks are expected to be found per-region, so any per-resource costs become a factor.
+Most operational data stores have pricing that's based on a combination of ingestion rates and volume.
+Generally, as the amount of low-latency, high-diversity telemetry increases, costs also increase.
+For multi-region deployments, these operational data sinks are expected to be deployed per-region, so any per-resource costs become a factor.

-> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: **Decreased focus on delivery activities.** Workload team members deliver increased workload value by efficiently performing tasks aligned to their capabilities.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Decreased focus on delivery activities.** Workload team members deliver increased workload value by efficiently performing tasks that are aligned to their capabilities.

-- Workload teams that spend time building and refining a healthy and responsible support structure and incident response are providing valuable service to its users.
-As the effort increases in support functions, such as formal on-call rotations, usually with a corresponding change in business critically, the costs of these activities will increase.
-This increase can come from direct staff increase or can come indirectly from shifted attention away from delivery activities to supporting functions.
+- Workload teams that spend time creating and refining a healthy and responsible support structure and incident response are providing a valuable service to the workload's users.
+As the support effort increases (for example, formal on-call rotations), usually because of a change in business critically, the costs of these activities increase.
+This cost increase can be the result of an increase in staff or can be incurred indirectly in the form of attention that's shifted from delivery activities to supporting functions.

 - Training is a critical part of a workload team's personal continuous improvement process.
-This training can be formal or self-directed through personal enrichment time.
-As the amount of training time increases, the amount of time available to participate in direct development of the workload decreases.
-The investment in training is diminished when the training is not role-based and nor specifically relevant to the workload or its future.
+This training can be formal or self-directed during personal enrichment time.
+As the amount of training time increases, the amount of time available for direct development of the workload decreases.
+Investment in training is diminished when the training isn't role-based or specifically relevant to the workload or its future.

-- Standardized routine operational tasks to protect the reliability, security, and performance efficiency of a workload takes time to define, refine, and execute, which is not time directly spent on delivery.
-Some examples of these are comprehensive change impact analysis, change control processes, thorough testing, and increased patch management.
-As the frequency, comprehensiveness, or operational burden of the tasks increases, so will the time needed to be invested.
+- Standardized routine operational tasks for protecting the reliability, security, and performance efficiency of a workload take time to define, refine, and perform.
+This time isn't directly spent on delivery.
+Some examples of these tasks are comprehensive change impact analysis, change control processes, thorough testing, and increased patch management.
+As the frequency, comprehensiveness, or operational burden of these tasks increases, the time invested also increases.

-> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: **Increased tooling demands and diversity.** Cost optimization looks to reduce tooling sprawl, perform vendor consolidation, and prefers a 'right sized' approach to all tooling purchases.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff:  Increased tooling demands and diversity.** The Cost Optimization pillar recommends the reduction of tooling sprawl, consolidation of vendors, and a right-sized approach to all tooling purchases.

-A workload team purchases tools and hardware to support activities performed across the entire software development lifecycle (SDLC); from planning and design through development and testing and into monitoring.
-The marketplace for tooling in this space is ever-growing and exists at various price points usually aligned with their features and capabilities.
-Outside of free offerings, this tooling comes with initial licensing costs, that might be per-seat or site-wide, and often ongoing maintenance contracts.
-New vendor relationships might also need to be established.
-Here are some examples of where tooling or hardware spending is expected in association with the principles of Operational Excellence:
+A workload team purchases tools and hardware to support activities that are performed during the entire software development lifecycle (SDLC), including planning and design, development and testing, and monitoring.
+The marketplace for tooling in this space is growing.
+Tools are offered at various price points that usually correspond to the tools' features and capabilities.
+With the exception of free offerings, these tools incur initial licensing costs, which might be per-seat or site-wide.
+They often also require ongoing maintenance contracts.
+New vendor relationships might need to be established.
+Here are some examples of expected tooling or hardware spending that's associated with the principles of operational excellence:

 - Requirements and backlog management
-- Architecture design tooling
+- Architecture design tools
-- UI/UX design tooling
+- UI/UX design tools
 - Code and asset hosting
 - Code and low-code development environments
-- Automation tooling
+- Automation tools
 - Development and quality assurance workstations
 - Development and deployment pipelines
 - Test execution and tracking
-- Observability tooling
+- Observability tools

 ## Operational Excellence tradeoffs with Performance Efficiency

-:::image type="icon" source="../_images/trade-off.svg"::: **Increased resource utilization.** Performance Efficiency strives to allocate as much of the available compute and network possible to perform the requirements of the workload.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Increased resource utilization.** The Performance Efficiency pillar recommends the allocation of as much of the available compute and network as possible to the requirements of the workload.

-- A workload's observability framework requires that the components in the architecture allocate time and resources to create, collect, and steam logs and metrics.
-These data points ensure effective alerting and monitoring is possible for reliability, security, and performance.
-As the level of instrumentation increases, the strain to system resources might likewise increase.
+- A workload's observability framework requires that the components in the architecture allocate time and resources to create, collect, and stream logs and metrics.
+These data points help ensure that effective alerting and monitoring is possible for reliability, security, and performance.
+As the level of instrumentation increases, the strain to system resources might also increase.

-- Some deployment models, such as blue/green, that the workload uses for safe deployment practices might introduce side-by-side deployments on the production application platform, requiring preemptive scaling to have sufficient supply available to meet future demand or leaving a mostly dormant deployment in place for a period to support rollback.
+- Some deployment models, like blue/green deployment, which a workload might use for safe deployment, might introduce side-by-side deployments on the production application platform.
+These deployments require preemptive scaling to provide enough supply to meet future demand, or leave a mostly dormant deployment in place for a period of time to support rollback.

-:::image type="icon" source="../_images/trade-off.svg"::: **Increased latency.** Performant workloads look for ways to reduce time spent and resources consumed performing their functionality.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Increased latency.** To create performant workloads, teams look for ways to reduce the time and resources that workloads consume to perform their tasks.

-- Many deployment models require the use of gateway routing access patterns which can introduce latency, which draws against the performance target budget for the related flows.
+- Many deployment models require the use of gateway routing access patterns, which can introduce latency.
+This latency draws on the performance target budget for the related flows.

-- Some cloud design patterns that support "independent change over time" approaches to support the ideals of incremental improvements can introduce additional latency through the traversal of additional components.
-This latency can come through the introduction of gateways, messaging brokers, or anti-correction layers.
+- Some cloud design patterns that support "independent change over time" approaches to support the ideals of incremental improvement can introduce latency due to the traversal of additional components.
+This latency can be introduced by gateways, messaging brokers, or anti-corruption layers.

 ## Related links